V/Line N class: History

+The first known working of an N class locomotive towards Traralgon was on the 28 June 1986 run of the 8:25 am Bairnsdale passenger service, with N455 leading east-facing S309.
+N465 was noted running to Leongatha on 16 May 1987; this may not have been the first such instance but it was considered noteworthy at the time.

 In preparation for the privatisation of V/Line, the operations of V/Line Freight and V/Line Passenger were split in 1995, with the N class allocated to the passenger operator and included in the sale of V/Line Passenger to National Express in 1999.
 Before then, N class locomotives had been employed on freight services, restricted to a maximum speed of 90 km/h.

 During the Regional Fast Rail project, a number of shut-downs were affected passenger services, and N class locomotives were used to haul ballast trains on the Geelong line in 2003 and 2004, as well as being hired to Freight Australia in January 2004 to haul log and grain services.
 After 2007, class members were also been hired to heritage operator Seymour Railway Heritage Centre for use on its trains, because the provision of TPWS equipment on the locos allowed them to run at full line speed over the Regional Fast Rail network.

-With the gradual introduction of VLocity diesel multiple unit trains, N class locomotives began to play a lesser role, their main use being to haul peak-time commuter services to Bacchus Marsh and Geelong, along with long-distance services beyond the Regional Fast Rail network, to Swan Hill, and previously also to Bairnsdale and Warrnambool.
-A standard gauge variation also ran Albury services, but they were replaced by standard gauge VLocitys.
-The last standard gauge N class service ran on 30 July 2022.
+With the gradual introduction of VLocity diesel multiple unit trains, N class locomotives began to play a lesser role, their main use being to haul peak-time commuter services to Bacchus Marsh and Geelong, along with long-distance services beyond the Regional Fast Rail network, to Swan Hill, and previously also to Bairnsdale, Warrnambool, and on the standard gauge to Albury.
+The latter were entirely replaced by VLocity sets from 1 August 2022, the final run on the previous day having been worked by N464.

 In March 2024, for the first time since 2004, four N class locomotives were hired to Southern Shorthaul Railroad to haul freight trains.
 In preparation for leasing to SSR, the PTV and V/Line logos were stripped out.
 The first freight train with an N Class locomotive was hauled on 16 March 2024 on a grain train.
 This was followed up in March 2025 by 6 more N class locomotives.
 It could be expected that the N Class locomotives could replace the aging B Class locomotives in the SSR fleet.

 N class locomotives are authorised to operate at 115 km/h, although some units have been upgraded with D77/78 traction motors and have a maximum speed of 130 km/h.
 By June 2020, all locomotives had been fitted with the upgraded traction motors.